 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Mathersun has been spelled Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Mathersun family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathersun Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathersun Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathersun family to Ireland

 Some of the Mathersun family moved to Ireland, but this topic is not covered in this excerpt.